owncloud/ocis/docs/ocis/migration.md

 _TODO @butonic add guide on how to configure `owncloudsql`_

-Therefore we need:
-- [ ] *a share manager that can read from the ownCloud 10 database as well as from whatever new backend will be used for a pure oCIS setup.
+_TODO we need a share manager that can read from the ownCloud 10 database as well as from whatever new backend will be used for a pure oCIS setup.
 Currently, that would be the json file.
-Or that is migrated after all users have switched to oCIS. -- jfd*
+Or that is migrated after all users have switched to oCIS. -- jfd_

 #### User impact
 None, only administrators will be able to explore oCIS during this stage.